black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 4
 Create one more const variable called playersDropdownList and assign it the id of "players" using the getElementById method.

+# Step 5
+Now it is time to build out the data structure that will hold all of the information for your football team.

+Below the variables you just created, create a new const variable called myFavoriteFootballTeam and assign it an empty object.

+# Step 6
+Inside the myFavoriteFootballTeam object, add a new property with a key named team and a string value of "Argentina".